andrewdaoust/cka-prep/docs/linux/du.md

 239M    .
 ```

 If you include the `-a` flag you will get output for all files, not just directories.
 You can also specify a path after a command to get the disk usage from that directory.
-The `-c` flag will give you a grand totalat the end.
+The `-c` flag will give you a grand total at the end.

 ```bash
 du -hac -d 1 /<path to>/cka-prep